qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/mobile_overview.rst

   should set all other styles of a widget via CSS, using the ``addCssClass`` method of a widget.
 * No queues: Elements are created directly.
 There is no element, layout, display queue.
 Keep this in mind when you create and add widgets.
-* Layouts: Layouts are done vis CSS(3).
+* Layouts: Layouts are done via CSS(3).
 HBox / VBox layouts are implemented using the `flexible box layout <http://www.w3.org/TR/css3-flexbox/>`_
 * `qx.ui.mobile.page.Page <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.mobile.page.Page>`_:
-  A page is a widget which provides a screen with which users can interact in order to do something.
+  A page is a widget that provides a screen which users can interact with in order to do something.
 Most times a page provides a single task or a group of related tasks.
 A qooxdoo mobile application is usually composed of one or more loosely bound pages.
   Typically there is one page that presents the “main” view.